0xPolygon/polygon-docs/docs/tools/wallets/portis.md

 !!! caution "Content disclaimer"
     Please view the third-party content disclaimer [here](https://github.com/0xPolygon/polygon-docs/blob/main/CONTENT_DISCLAIMER.md).

-Portis is a web-based wallet built keeping easy user-onboarding in mind.
+[Portis](https://www.portis.io/) is a web-based wallet built keeping easy user-onboarding in mind.
 It comes with a JavaScript SDK that integrates into the dApp and creates a local wallet-less experience for the user.
 Further, it handles setting up the wallet, transactions, and gas fees.

-Like Metamask, it is non-custodial - users control their keys, Portis just stores them securely.
-But, unlike Metamask, it is integrated into the application and not the browser.
+Like MetaMask, it is non-custodial - users control their keys, Portis just stores them securely.
+But, unlike MetaMask, it is integrated into the application and not the browser.
 Users have their keys associated with their login ID and passwords.

 - **Type**: Non-custodial/HD.
 - **Private Key Storage**: Encrypted and stored on Portis servers.